esp8266/Arduino/doc/ideoptions.rst

   space (both in RAM).

 - ``C++ Exceptions``
-  - C++ exceptions are disabled by default.
+   -  | C++ exceptions are disabled by default.
 Consequently the ``new`` operator will cause a general failure and a reboot when memory is full.
-    Note that the ``malloc`` function always returns ``nullptr`` when memory is full.
+      | Note that the C-``malloc`` function always returns ``nullptr`` when
+        memory is full.
-  - Enabled: on this arduino core platform, exceptions are possible but they are quite ram and flash consuming.
-Worth for teaching though.
+   -  Enabled: on this arduino core platform, exceptions are possible.
+Note that they are quite ram and flash consuming.

 - ``Stack protection``
-  - Disabled by default
+   -  This is disabled by default
    -  When Enabled, the compiler generated extra code to check for stack overflows.
 When this happens, an exception is raised with a message and the ESP reboots.

 - ``Erase Flash``
    -  ``Only sketch``: When WiFi is enabled at boot and persistent WiFi credentials are enabled, these data are preserved across flashings.
       Filesystem is preserved.
    -  ``Sketch + WiFi settings``: persistent WiFi settings are not preserved accross flashings.
 Filesystem is preserved.
    -  ``All Flash``: WiFi settings and Filesystems are erased.

 - ``Espressif Firmware``
   There are a number of available espressif firmwares.
 The first / default